lumeland/lume.land/docs/getting-started/process-assets.md

 to the `_site` folder.
 We also said that Lume has two ways of working with assets and copying them is the easiest.

-Copy files is not only the easiest way but also the fastest because Lume doesn't need to load the content of the files in memory.
-It only copies the files to the `_site` folder which is a fast operation.
+Copying files is not only the easiest way, but also the fastest since Lume doesn't need to load the content of the files in memory.
+It only copies the files to the `_site` folder, which is a fast operation.

 The other way to handle assets is by loading them.
-This is useful if you want to modify the content somehow.
-A typical use case is if we want to transpile the content (like loading SASS files and converting them to CSS) or minify them.
+This is useful if you want to modify the content somehow, such as transpiling (like loading SASS files and converting them to CSS) or minifying them.

-This is a bit more complex operation because we need to configure Lume to load these files (so they will be stored in memory) and tell Lume what we want to do with this content once it's loaded.
-Lume has two functions to do that:
-`loadAssets()` and `process()`.
+This is a more complex operation because we need to configure Lume to load these files (so they will be stored in memory) and tell Lume what we want to do with this content once it's loaded.
+Lume has two functions to do that: `loadAssets()` and `process()`.

 ## Minify CSS code